upendootieno/sirvpy/README.md

 **3: Searching for files**

 Sirv's rest API offers a very wide range of options to search for files.
-For this reason, the latest version of SirvPy only supports searching of files by extension.
-For instance, .jpg for jpeg image files.
+For this reason, the latest version of SirvPy only supports searching of ALL files in the authenticated user's account.
+Future versions of SirvPy will allow more flexibility that is already being offered directly by Sirv REST API.
+You can look up all the other queries that you can use to search for files here; https://api.sirv.com/v2/docs?path=/v2/files/search#POST

-To search for files, call the 'search_files()' function and pass the following arguments;
+To search for files, call the 'search_files()' function and pass the your access token as argument.
-i)  Access token
-ii) Search query - for now, this is the file extension you want to search for

-You can look up all the other queries that you can write here; https://api.sirv.com/v2/docs?path=/v2/files/search#POST

 *example use;*

-	search_files(access_token, 'jpg')
+	search_files(access_token)

-The return type is a dictionary.
+The return type is a dictionary of all files in the authenticated user's account.